-Fires are not something we want to think about but are part of our reality in Cape Town due to the weather conditions as well as natural conditions in our fynbos ecosystem.
+Cape Town fires are particularly common in the Table Mountain National Park due to the natural conditions in our fynbos ecosystem.
+But, homes and businesses are not exempt from danger, as any fire can spread quickly and far – up to tens of kilometres from the source.
 It is most important to keep your home, family and business safe, protecting life and property, as our urban living spaces share a boundary with the national parks in many parts of Cape Town and the Western Cape.

 Home and work checklist for fire safety